8 Different Types of Car Battery Problems(Troubles)

 When a battery is discharged, the lead Sulphate forms and deposits on the plates.
 When it is being recharged, the Lead sulfate again converts into active materials- the lead peroxide and songy lead.
 However, if a battery is kept standing for a long time in a discharged condition, large lead Sulphate crystals, whitish in color, deposit on the plates, which do not convert back into the active materials of recharging.
 This condition is called Sulphation.
 The accumulation of these crystals increases the internal resistance of the cells and causes the plates to buckle or break.

-The very high specific gravity of electrolytes and insufficient electrolytes are also the cause of Sulphation.
+The very high specific gravity of electrolytes and insufficient electrolyte are also the cause of Sulphation.
 Care should be taken so that sulphation may not take place.
 The Sulfate battery can, however, be recharged by keeping the charging rate low.
 It is advisable not to use heavily discharged batteries.

 3. Internal Short-Circuiting